The Mediterranean diet has long boasted heart and weight loss benefits. But a new study published in JAMA now shows your bones can benefit, too!(1)

 Tip 9: Add AlgaeCal Plus and Strontium Boost to your life.

-We highly recommend you add these proven these two calcium rich, bone strengthening supplements to your daily routine.
+We highly recommend you add these clinically supported bone strengthening supplements to your daily routine.
 Plant-based, 100% organic calcium gives you that extra boost to increase bone density and reduce your chances of bone fractures.
 And natural strontium is a mineral also found in your bones – making them a powerful bone health combo.

 - JAMA Intern Med. published online March 28, 2016.